fttlov/JCAdvance/README.md

 Pro Tip: If you hold the gamepad for a few minutes and then put it on a table, you might see the Bias values jump or slightly fluctuate (e.g., from 1.09 to 1.02).
 This is normal!
 It proves the software calibration is actively recalculating the thermal drift.

-Also added current battery status and device poling rate info
+Also added current battery status and device poling rate info (see 'Polling Rate & Performance' below)

   ### Advanced Gyro Sensitivity Adjustment